28 Proven Ways to Get a Work Promotion Without Asking

 8. Do Not Play Politics Or Favorites

 Workplace politics can raise its ugly head for many reasons.
-One particular reason is if there are multiple people who are aggressively seeking career advancement.
+One particular reason is if multiple people are aggressively seeking career advancement.
 An average ambitious employee believes they need to promote themselves at the cost of others.
-They may exact that cost in terms of talking about others behind their backs, belittling the work of others, and making a show of anything they do in order to self-promote.
+They may exact that cost in terms of talking about others behind their backs, belittling the work of others, and making a show of anything they do to self-promote.

-Do not engage in any of these activities; they waste time and lead to mistrust and a poisonous work atmosphere.
-You need to rise above it all.
+Please do not engage in these activities; they waste time and can lead to mistrust and a poisonous work atmosphere.
+It would be best if you rose above it all.

-Avoid Politics Tip: Train yourself to not engage in gossip or discussing others behinds their back.
-If you get dragged into a conversation like that, politely excuse yourself from the discussion, people will quickly get the message about your level of professionalism.
+Avoid Politics Tip: Train yourself not to engage in gossip or discuss others behind their backs.
+If you get dragged into a conversation like that, politely excuse yourself from the discussion.
+People will quickly get the message about your level of professionalism.

 9. Develop Job Mastery: Be The Go-To Person

-Another vital element in your getting promoted checklist is to actually be good at your job.
+Another vital element in your getting promoted checklist is actually being good at your job.

 Most well-paid jobs require certain technical skills.
 Whether you work as I.T. technical support, a trainee accountant, or in sales, mastering your job is a must for promotion.

-Why, because often a promotion means more seniority and the ability to take your skills and leverage them across more people.
-If you are the person who knows how to make sales, then you will be given the responsibility of 10 other salespeople, and your job is to enable them to be successful.
+Why?
+Often, a promotion means more seniority and the ability to leverage your skills across more people.
+If you know how to make sales, you will be responsible for ten other salespeople, and your job is to enable them to succeed.
 You cannot do this without mastery of your job.

 Job Mastery Tip: Make continual learning a way of life.
-To be great at your job, take the time to learn from the best at work, and also develop your own skills outside the team.
-Research professional training courses and take advantage of Podcasts, Audiobooks, and books to expand your horizons and knowledge.
+To be great at your job, take the time to learn from the best at work and develop your skills outside the team.
+Research professional training courses and use Podcasts, Audiobooks, and books to expand your horizons and knowledge.

 10. Take The Tough Jobs

 Inevitably, tough jobs come along.
-You know they are tough because no-one wants to take on the task.
-You can use this opportunity to extend your reputation and build credibility within the team by stepping up and taking ownership.
+You know they are tough because no one wants to take on the task.
+By stepping up and taking ownership, you can use this opportunity to extend your reputation and build credibility within the team.
 This will build your profile, and your team will respect you for it, but it can be a double-edged sword.
 You need to make sure that you have the skills or can build the skills to complete the job.

 Taking the Tough Jobs Tip: If you think the job is highly likely to fail, specify this clearly to your manager. e.g., “This has a 20% chance of success, but I will take it anyway.”
 If you succeed, then you are a hero against all the odds.
 If you fail, well, they were warned.